OpenZeppelin/defender-templates/defender/bridge-automation/README.md

 ### Relayer Setup
 - In your [Defender account](https://defender.openzeppelin.com/), select the Relay tab on the left hand side and click on **Create Relayer**
-- Specify a name for your Relayer, connect to the Arbitrum network, and then click on **create**
+- Specify a name for your Relayer, connect to the Arbitrum network, and then click on **Create**
 - Click on your newly created Relayer, select the settings gear icon and click on **Clone to another network** and select **Mainnet** as the network
 - You should now have two Relayers in your Defender account with the same address, but different networks (one on Arbitrum and one on Mainnet)
-- Click on your Arbitrum Relayer and, select the settings gear icon and click on **Create new API key**
+- Click on your Arbitrum Relayer and select the settings gear icon and click on **Create new API key**
 - Copy your API key and Secret key to a local file (you will **NOT** be able to view your API secret again after this message box goes away)
 - Follow the same instructions for the Mainnet Relayer to get the API and Secret key
 - Make sure to have these API and Secret keys saved, as you will need to use them for the steps below